taseenjeem/taseenjeem/README.md

 ###

-<p align="right">My name is Taseen Jeem.
+<p align="left">My name is Taseen Jeem.
 I am a web developer from Bangladesh.
 I consider myself to be a dedicated developer who enjoys coding and the web platform.
 Coding has always been a priority of mine since I first started working with computers, but I've just actually done web development since 2021.
 I appreciate building websites that are well-designed, interactive, and functional.</p>

 ###